msillano/tuyaDAEMON/tuyaDAEMON/README.md

  - [node-red-node-serialport](https://flows.nodered.org/node/node-red-node-serialport)
  - [node-red-contrib-aedes](https://flows.nodered.org/node/node-red-contrib-aedes)

+2. If you like, you can update the node-red-contrib-tuya-smart-device v.
+4.1.1: see [issue#83](https://github.com/vinodsr/node-red-contrib-tuya-smart-device/issues/83).
-2. Now you can import the required tuyaDEAMON modules (json file) in node-red.
+3. Now you can import the required tuyaDEAMON modules (json file) in node-red.

-3. For any added module, read the flow description and see the documentation of the ´global MODULE config´ node: it contains all the updated configuration instructions.
+4. For any added module, read the flow description and see the documentation of the ´global MODULE config´ node: it contains all the updated configuration instructions.

-4. In each module, you will find some standalone tests (see also each test node documentation), to verify your installation: after you can delete them.
+5. In each module, you will find some standalone tests (see also each test node documentation), to verify your installation: after you can delete them.

 _For Android deployement see the [wiki](https://github.com/msillano/tuyaDAEMON/wiki/deployment:-android-server)_